 You can also use the Transform panel to change a shape's properties.

 With the Polygon tool, draw a polygon that is six-sided by default.
-Drag the polygon's side widget to dynamically increase or decrease the number of sides of the shape.
+Drag the polygon's side widget to dynamically increase or decrease the number of sides.
 You can also change this value in the Transform panel’s Polygon Properties using the Polygon side count slider; or simply enter a number in the field.

-Drag the single rounded corner widget to round all corners of the polygon.
+- Drag the single rounded corner widget to round all corners of a polygon

-To rotate an ellipse, move the cursor away from an axis widget until you see the rotate icon; then drag to rotate.
+To rotate an ellipse, move the cursor away from a bounding box handle until you see the rotate icon; then drag to rotate.
 An Angle Readout box appears while you drag.

 Tip: Press Shift while rotating to snap to 45° angles.

 Use hinting in Smart Guides to help you draw and position objects on the artboard.